-• Mavi has touched the lives of millions of women with its jeans since the 90s.
+- Mavi has touched the lives of millions of women with its jeans since the 90s.
 The brand celebrated the special bond it has built with women over the years with a new campaign, "Together, We Are So Beautiful," featuring Serenay Sarıkaya.
 Mavi designs its jeans drawing from the belief that each woman is unique, regardless of her age, body type, clothing, and lifestyle.
-This passion is expressed in the campaign film with the song "Birlikte çok güzeliz, sadece sevgimize benzeriz" written by Kalben.

-• The campaign film featured Serenay Sarıkaya, Mavi's brand face for many years, İpek Bilgin, the esteemed actor who has always impressed with her inimitable style and talent, and special women from all walks of life, who came together to keep this beautiful spirit alive with their energy.

-The film's cast and crew, along with the director, producer, cinematographer, and art director,

-• Mavi also transformed its message of being 'beautiful together when we are together' into an action by giving women a chance to touch more lives and make other women happy.
-As part of this movement, Mavi partnered with Needs Map and gifted Mavi jeans to female university students

-• The "Together, We Are So Beautiful" movement spread to wider audiences through an effective
+This passion is expressed in the campaign film with the song "Birlikte çok güzeliz, sadece sevgimize benzeriz" written by Kalben. - The campaign film featured Serenay Sarıkaya, Mavi's brand face for many years, İpek Bilgin, the esteemed actor who has always impressed with her inimitable style and talent, and special women from all walks of life, who came together to keep this beautiful spirit alive with their energy. - The film's cast and crew, along with the director, producer, cinematographer, and art director, included many talented women. - Mavi also transformed its message of being 'beautiful together when we are together' into an action by giving women a chance to touch more lives and make other women happy.
+As part of this movement, Mavi partnered with Needs Map and gifted Mavi jeans to female university students across Turkey. - The "Together, We Are So Beautiful" movement spread to wider audiences through an effective TikTok project design around the campaign.